microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

          ./custom_script_linux.sh
          ```

-* After you have provided your parameters, deploy the template by running the following command:
+* To deploy the ARM template, navigate to the [deployment folder](../extensions/arm) and run the below command:

     ```bash
-    az deployment group create --resource-group <resource-group-name> --template-file <path-to-template> --parameters <path-to-parametersfile>
+    az deployment group create --resource-group <Name of the Azure Resource Group> \
+    --template-file <The *customscript-template.json* template file location> \
+    --parameters <The *customscript-template.parameters.json* template file location>
     ```

 * Once the template has completed it's run, you should see an output as follows:

     ![](../img/vm_extension_customscript/06.png)

-* Since on the scripts we deployed configured our operating systems we can verify the results.
+* Since on the script you deployed configured the operating system you can verify the results.
 Go to the Azure Arc connected VM in the Azure Portal and select Extensions, you should see the Custom Script extension installed:

     ![](../img/vm_extension_customscript/07.png)